refinedev/refine/documentation/docs/api-reference/core/providers/live-provider.md

 ### With `<Refine>` component

-When passed to `<Refine>` component, `onLiveEvent` will be called for **every event** from any resource.
+When passed to the `<Refine>` component, `onLiveEvent` will be called for **every event** from any resource.
 It can be used for actions that are generally applicable to all events from active subscriptions.

 ```tsx title="App.tsx"
 import { Refine } from "@refinedev/core";